CasaSky/terraform-modules/lambda-sqs-sns/README.md

 # Terraform composite module [Lambda | SQS | SNS]

-It creates a new custom lambda and sqs resource and adds a sns topic subscription to a given topic arn
+This module composite creates a new custom lambda and sqs resource and adds a sns topic subscription to a given topic arn